 For those that are active, injuries may still occur.
 When a person is not active, does a lot of sitting, and sleeps in awkward positions, their body responds by putting their muscle tissues into overdrive.
 In other words, they end up working harder than they should which leads to knots in the connective tissue found throughout our entire body.
 This is where foam rolling in Bethesda can be very helpful.

 What is Foam Rolling?

 Foam rolling is applying gentle, consistent pressure to a sore or tender muscle through a device like the one picture above.
 That pressure will send a signal from your muscle to your brain telling it to relax.
 If you are familiar with a massage, then, you can think of foam rolling as a self-massage.

 Why Foam Rolling?

 According to the National Academy of Sports Medicine (NASM), foam rolling is beneficial to help alleviate discomfort.
-For example, if a person does a lot of sitting, then most likely their hip muscles will be working too much.
-Foam rolling in Bethesda will help the hip muscles to return to a normal state of work.
-Also, since overworking muscles causes your body to compensate and have poor posture, foam rolling can help to correct bad posture too.
+Foam rolling will help the hip muscles to return to a normal state of work.
+Also, foam rolling can help to correct bad posture too.

 How Do You Foam Roll?

-Foam rolling is a proven technique that allows overactive muscles throughout our bodies to return to a state of normalcy.
+In conclusion, foam rolling is a proven technique that allows overactive muscles to go back to normal.
 If you have muscles on your body that do not feel normal, foam rolling may be the solution.
 If you are interested in learning more about foam rolling and feel that you could benefit from it, please contact us today for a free movement analysis & foam rolling session TODAY!